quisquous/cactbot/docs/OopsyraidsyGuide.md

 ### Event Fields

 Every function specified in a trigger gets an event (or events) object.
 This object has different fields depending on which type of regex was used to match the trigger.
+Events are deprecated and will be removed shortly.

 #### All Events